syntax-tree/nlcst/readme.md

 ```

 **Source** ([**Literal**][dfn-literal]) represents an external (ungrammatical)
-value embedded into a grammatical unit: a hyperlink, a line, and such.
+value embedded into a grammatical unit: a hyperlink, code, and such.

 **Source** can be used in [**root**][dfn-root], [**paragraph**][dfn-paragraph],
 [**sentence**][dfn-sentence], or [**word**][dfn-word] nodes.